 Some of the key types of offenses for which warrants are routinely enforced include probation violations, state parole violations, civil arrest warrants, failure to appear, fugitives from other states, military desertion (AWOL), escape warrants, and litigants’ rights violations (non-support).

-Twice a year, a state-wide a statewide Chancery Raid is conducted as per the New Jersey Department of Human Services, Division of Family Development.
+Twice a year, a state-wide a statewide Chancery Raid is conducted by the New Jersey Department of Human Services, Division of Family Development.
 These raids ensue from the Sheriff’s Office to apprehend individuals with outstanding warrants for offenses related to child support orders.

 Residents can learn more about active arrest warrants in Bergen County through contacts available on the Sheriff’s Office Warrant Unit page.7 Citizens can also search through third-party providers by name to view basic details about outstanding warrants.